VictorBalbo/FoodFacilities/README.md

 - [Critique](#critique)

 # Food Facilities Challenge
 This project is part of RadAi Software Engineer assignment.
+The challenge is to create an API that performs operations and filters to the data set given.

 You can access the deployed project on https://foodfacilities.azurewebsites.net/ hosted by Azure.